 The Board concluded that the costs of implementing the proposed requirement would not be significant.
 We disagree with the Board's conclusion that the costs of implementing the proposal would not be significant because the information required is already available to employers.
-In order to apply retrospective application, an entity will be required to assess, for the periods covered, the realizability of any incremental deferred tax assets and whether there is a need for a valuation allowance related to those assets.
-This retrospective application will require a significant amount of work and additional related costs.
-In addition, if actuaries and asset managers are required to use a measurement date that is the financial statement date instead of being allowed the option of up to three months prior for the measurement date, the costs incurred by companies are likely to increase due to the premium third parties are likely to charge for determining and providing such information within a very brief and time-specific period of time.
-Another item that will result in increased costs is the review and potential revision of loan agreements with our customers and related debt covenants that will be necessitated from the implementation of the provisions of the proposed Standard.
+In order to apply retrospective application, an entity will be required to assess for the periods covered the realizability of any incremental deferred tax assets and whether there is a need for a valuation allowance related to those assets.
+This will cause a significant amount of work to determine.
+In addition, if actuaries and asset managers are required to use a measurement date that is the financial statement date instead of allowing for the option of up to three months prior for measurement date, the costs incurred by companies are likely to increase.
+One additional item that will result in increased costs is the review and potential revision of loan agreements and debt covenants that will be necessitated from the implementation of the provisions of the proposed Standard.